pabloripoll/docker-wordpress-6-4-php-fpm/README.md

-Makefile  wordpress-start          starts up the Wordpress PHP container running Makefile  wordpress-stop           stops the Wordpress PHP container but data will not be destroyed Makefile  wordpress-destroy        stops and removes the Wordpress PHP container from Docker network destroying its data Makefile  database-ssh             enters the database container shell Makefile  database-set             sets the database enviroment file to build the container Makefile  database-build           builds the database container from Docker image Makefile  database-start           starts up the database container running Makefile  database-stop            stops the database container but data will not be destroyed Makefile  database-destroy         stops and removes the database container from Docker network destroying its data Makefile  database-replace         replace the build empty database copying the .sql backfile file into the container raplacing the pre-defined database
+Makefile  wordpress-start          starts up the Wordpress PHP container running Makefile  wordpress-stop           stops the Wordpress PHP container but data will not be destroyed Makefile  wordpress-destroy        stops and removes the Wordpress PHP container from Docker network destroying its data Makefile  repo-flush               clears local git repository cache specially to update .gitignore
-Makefile  database-backup          creates a copy as .sql file from container to a determined local host directory Makefile  project-set              sets both Wordpress and database .env files used by docker-compose.yml Makefile  project-build            builds both Wordpress and database containers from their Docker images Makefile  project-start            starts up both Wordpress and database containers running Makefile  project-stop             stops both Wordpress and database containers but data will not be destroyed Makefile  project-destroy          stops and removes both Wordpress and database containers from Docker network destroying their data
-Makefile  repo-flush               clears local git repository cache specially to update .gitignore
 ```